 | 50–150 enrolled employees, stable workforce | In-house begins to be cost-effective; evaluate based on turnover and scheduling complexity |

-In-house audiometric testing typically runs $15–$30 per test at facilities with 100+ enrolled employees, factoring in equipment amortization, maintenance, and platform costs.
-The per-test cost decreases as employee volume increases.
+Typically $15–$30 per test at facilities with 100+ enrolled employees, factoring in equipment amortization, maintenance, and platform costs.
 Initial equipment investment typically ranges from $5,000–$20,000 depending on booth requirements and audiometer type.

 Soundtrace delivers in-house audiometric testing at $15–$30 per test, with under-9-minute employee turnaround, automatic STS flagging, and professional oversight built in.